xlavid/pando-ev/README.md

 A high-performance REST API for managing EV chargers, built with Express, TypeScript, Prisma, and PostgreSQL, designed to handle high-volume concurrent requests from multiple partner integrations.

+## Project Summary

+This project implements a comprehensive REST API for ABC's EV charging solution that enables third-party partners to integrate with the system.
+The implementation addresses the following key requirements:

+1. **Remote Charger Control**: Partners can remotely switch chargers on/off by updating their status through the API
+2. **Real-time Status Monitoring**: Access to real-time charger status (AVAILABLE, BLOCKED, CHARGING, etc.) with timestamps and meter values
+3. **Scalability**: Architecture designed to support 10 partners with 100K chargers each (1M total) with status updates every second
+4. **Performance**: Optimized with caching, connection pooling, and query optimization to handle high-volume requests
+5. **Security**: API key-based authentication and partner-specific authorization
+6. **Documentation**: Complete API documentation with examples, client library, and AWS architecture design

+The system achieves these goals through a modern, containerized application architecture with optimized database access patterns and robust error handling.

 ## System Overview

 This system provides a robust API for third-party partners to integrate with ABC's EV charging solution, allowing partners to: